-- If your almond butter is not runny, soften it over low heat.
-Add almond butter, vanilla powder and salt to the mashed medjool dates.
+- Add almond butter, vanilla powder and salt to the mashed medjool dates.
 Mix together.

 Crust and crumble:

-- If you're making your own oat flour, grind 240 grams of oats in the food processor.
+- If you're making your own oat flour, grind 240 grams of oats in the blender.
 Transfer it into a large bowl.

 - Add to the same bowl 160 grams of oats, then cinnamon, salt and baking powder.
 Mix together.

-- Take 2/3 of the oat mixture (I measure precisely in grams) and transfer it into the baking dish (I used 20×20 cm) with removable bottom and lined with parchment paper.
+- Take 2/3 of the oat mixture (I measure precisely in grams) and transfer it into a baking dish with a removable bottom (I used 20×20 cm) and lined with parchment paper.
 Press the crust hard with your fingers to the bottom of the baking dish.